Mzhuangshao/atlantis/README_en_us.md

 #### 📌 Video Production

-- Please credit the author of this datapack, `M家庄少`, and provide a link to the datapack or a download link in one of the following places: **video description, comments section, or video content**.
+- Please credit the author of this datapack, `M家庄少` or `M_zhuangshao`, and provide a link to the datapack or a download link in one of the following places: **video description, comments section, or video content**.
   - Download Link : `https://modrinth.com/datapack/atlantis-firebeneathwater/versions`
 - Videos posted on YouTube can include the Bahamut forum post: `https://forum.gamer.com.tw/C.php?bsn=18673&snA=202921`